 Admission to the doctoral program in Public Health Education is highly selective to ensure that all students accepted into the program have the potential to become effective applied researchers.
-We anticipate 4 or 5 openings for the coming academic year.
+We anticipate 3 to 5 openings for the coming academic year.

-Applicants are encouraged to submit applications by April 1st although applications will be accepted after that date until the fall class is filled.
-A complete application submitted to the UNCG Graduate School includes: an application form, official transcripts, official GRE scores taken within the last five years, three recommendations, and a one-page statement of professional goals.
+Applicants are encouraged to submit applications by December 1st to be considered for funding assistance although applications will be accepted after that date until the fall class is filled.
+A complete application submitted to the UNCG Graduate School includes:

 - Completed UNC Greensboro Graduate School Apply Yourself Application Website .
 (International Application available on UNCG Graduate School Website)

 - Graduate Record Examination scores (no more than 5 years old)

 - A Statement of Purpose which should not exceed two single-spaced pages and includes: (1) Your research interests, how they developed (including how volunteer, work, and personal experiences led you to your interests), and who on our faculty you would be interested in working with and why, (2) Your career goals and (3) Why is UNCG a good fit for you, and you for UNCG?

 Admission into the program requires a master's degree in health education, public health, a relevant social science, or an acceptable equivalent.
 Students should have master's-level grade point averages and Graduate Record Examination scores that are acceptable as determined by the faculty.
 Students who have not completed the public health core as part of their master's degree must do so by taking an approved course in each of the following areas: epidemiology, biostatistics, health services administration, and environmental health.